 More than that shot alone, the 14th hole is the perfect depiction of Phil Mickelson.
 Its bunker-less design is unique, much like Phil.
 Its green is wild and untamed, much like Phil’s style of play.
 The 14th hole is Phil Mickelson and Phil Mickelson is the 14th hole.

 What not many people know is that Sarazen’s albatross only helped him to get into a playoff with Craig Wood.
-Wood birdied the 72nd hole of regulation to force a 36-HOLE PLAYOFF.
-Yes, you read that correctly.
-The playoff format was originally 36 holes.
-During the playoff, only 5 birdies were made between the two players, and Sarazen won by 5 strokes.
+Wood birdied the 72nd hole of regulation to force a 36-hole playoff.
+Just five birdies were made between the two players in extras and Sarazen won by five strokes.

 Gene Sarazen at Augusta National